cadrian/yacjp/doc/main.md

 \defgroup json_array Arrays

-The JSON arrays are listes of \ref json_value "JSON values" laid out one after the other, indexed starting at 0.
+The JSON arrays are lists of \ref json_value "JSON values" laid out one after the other, indexed starting at 0.

 \defgroup json_string Strings